 From Innsbruck, a bus takes you to Innsbruck Central Train Station, where you can get the train to Jenbach.

-From Jenbach, either take the Zillertalbahn train, or bus, to Mayrhofen, and take the local bus service up to Vorderlanersbach.
+From Jenbach, either take the Zillertalbahn train or bus to Mayrhofen.

 The SASC team van will be leaving from and returning to Edinburgh either side of the camp, with limited space for your equipment and luggage.
 This is primarily for taking skis & poles, to help with luggage costs and logistics.
 There is a small charge for this of £15 each way per item, and space availability is subject to the volume of equipment.
 You would need to get your items to Edinburgh in good time ahead of the camp, and collect them from there on the van's return.

-We want to make it as easy as possible for the SASC summer race camp to be your next official university club trip.
+We want to make it as easy as possible for the SASC Summer Camp to be your next official university club trip.
 That's why we've put together two information packs, one for the club and one for your institution.
 These packs contain all the information about the camp and how to book.

 Skis